Blotch3D/Blotch3D/README.md

 25. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

+Blotch3D uses MonoGame.
+MonoGame is a widely used 3D library for C\# (see Wikipedia article on the professional games based on it).
+It is free, fast, cross platform, actively developed by a large community, and fully implements Microsoft's (no longer supported) XNA4 engine.
+There is a plethora of MonoGame/XNA4 documentation, tutorials, examples, and discussions on line.

+All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
+If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source.
+If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
+In that case you can look it up online.

 Quick start
 -----------